mlflow/mlflow/docs/source/llms/deployments/guides/step1-create-deployments.rst

         mlflow deployments start-server --config-path config.yaml

 .. note::
-    MLflow Deployments Server automatically creates API docs.
+    MLflow AI Gateway automatically creates API docs.
 You can validate your deployment server is running by viewing the docs.
 Go to `http://{host}:{port}` in your web browser.